-- 1) Choose three 'fantastic places.' - 2) Produce four pieces of draft writing, in your own words, on the below things. - i) For each place you need to say: - (a) Where it is. - (b) What it is, and what it is like, in detail. - (c) How it was formed, in detail. - (d) How it has/is changed/changing. - (e) Why it is important to different people (in detail). - (f) How people are damaging the place. - (g) How your place is being managed (protected). - 3) Produce a table to show how different groups of people use your three places. - 4) Produce images of your three 'Fantastic Places.
-These might be hand drawn, photocopies or printouts. - 5) Ask someone to check your writing for spellings and punctuation. - 6) Plan your poster carefully it will then look much better.
-Think about whether or not your writing will be word processed or hand written. - 7) Produce neat written work. - 8) Ask someone to check your neat writing for spelling and punctuation. - 9) Produce your poster.
+- 1) Choose three 'fantastic places.'

+- 2) Produce four pieces of draft writing, in your own words, on the below things.

+- i) For each place you need to say:

+- (a) Where it is.

+- (b) What it is.

+- (c) How it was formed.

+- (d) How it has/is changed/changing.

+- (e) Why it is important.

+- ii) Produce a 'Code of Respect' that would work to help protect your three 'Fantastic Places.'

+- 3) Produce images of your three 'Fantastic Places.
+These might be hand drawn, photocopies or printouts.

+- 4) Ask someone to check your writing for spellings and punctuation.

+- 5) Plan your poster carefully it will then look much better.
+Think about whether or not your writing will be word processed or hand written.

+- 6) Produce neat written work.

+- 7) Ask someone to check your neat writing for spelling and punctuation.

+- 8) Produce your poster.